madtheos/ha-mqtt-vginverter/README.md

 This script reads the VGInverter/SolSmart 1450 (possibly others) over Bluetooth and sends the data to Home Assistant over MQTT.

+## Caveat:

+On the VGuard Solsmart 1450 this was tested on, there is a bug in the inverter that causes the "smart" features to crash in a day or two.
+No vital functions are disrupted by this, only the ESP32 in the device seems to be crashing, not the main controller.
+I was able to restore function only by disconnecting and reconnecting the storage battery.
+It seems this script is not practical until VGuard fixes the bug and updates the firmware.
+Which is likely never.
+YMMV.

 ## Installation:

 To install on a Raspberry Pi/Pi Zero W: